This week I’m sick and it’s nothing serious but it keeps me on my couch at home. I don’t like being sick, I guess nobody does.

 I love food (even though people say I’m picky 😉 ) and I love chocolate.
 I miss tasting it.

-When we are healthy we don’t appreciate the delicious smell and taste from food.
+When we are healthy we don’t appreciate the delicious smell and taste of food.
 We should do that more instead of watching TV next to it.

 If you hurt your foot, you are grateful to be able to walk again afterwards.